tengstrand/lein-polylith/readme.md

           example               # empty dir (no source code added yet)
 ```

 The *development* directory will be the root directory when you work with the code in your development environment.
-Whenever you create a new *component* or *system*, the development environment will be updated automatically, letting you concentrate on writing code!
+Whenever you create a new *component* or *base*, the development environment will be updated automatically, letting you concentrate on writing code!

 To make sure that [git](https://git-scm.com) doesn’t remove empty directories, the plugin will put a .keep file in the empty ones.
 It’s important that they are not removed when you clone a repository (workspace) otherwise the plugin will not work properly.